-At 0:45 of the latest Direct trailer our protagonist enters what is one of the presumably many boutique stores dotted throughout the Galar region.
+The feature was first noticed at 0:45 of the latest Direct trailer where the protagonist enters what is one of the presumably many boutique stores dotted throughout the Galar region.
 As they do, the words "Now saving..." can be seen in the top-right hand corner of the screen.

 This is significant because it would mark the first time an autosave feature has been used in a mainline Pokemon game.
 Up until now, players have had to save the game manually, by going into the menu, and saving it when they want.

 - Read More: Pokemon Let's Go shiny fails compilation

 Perhaps Nintendo and Game Freak have heard stories of players forgetting to save the game and losing a ton of progress.
 By removing the need to do it manually maybe they have saved players a headache in Pokemon Sword and Shield.

 The change seems relatively innocuous but would be huge for the Pokemon community.
 Fortunately for trainers who don't want the autosave feature Ohmori has confirmed it can be turned off.